EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 #### Game Actions
 The tic-tac-toe smart contract hpp file defines the following four public actions to operate the game logic.

-* Create - This action launches a new game and creates a new game board array.
+* create - This action launches a new game and creates a new game board array.
 The host may use this command.
-* Restart - This action clears data from an existing game board array.
+* restart - This action clears data from an existing game board array.
 The host or the challenger may use this command.
-* Close - This action deletes and removes existing game data and frees up any storage the game uses.
+* close - This action deletes and removes existing game data and frees up any storage the game uses.
 No game data persists.
 The host may use this command.
-* Move - This action sets a marker on the gameboard and updates the game board array.
+* move - This action sets a marker on the gameboard and updates the game board array.
 The host or the challenger may use this command.

 ### Procedure to create the tictactoe.hpp file
-Complete the following steps to create the tictactoe.hpp file:
+Complete the following steps to create the `tictactoe.hpp` file:

 1. Create a tictactoe folder on your local drive.
 2. Change directory into the tictactoe folder.
-3. Create the tictactoe.hpp file.
+3. Create the `tictactoe.hpp` file.
-4. Open the tictactoe.hpp file with your text editor.
+4. Open the `tictactoe.hpp` file with your text editor.
 5. Import the eosio base library.
    Add this code to the .hpp file: